ropensci-archive/citesdb/README.md

 ### Using the database

-Once you fetch the data you can connect to the database with the `cites_db()` command.
-You can use the `cites_shipments()` command to load a remote `tibble` that is backed by the database but not loaded into R. You can use this to analyze CITES data without ever loading it into memory, then gather your results with the `dplyr` function `collect()`.
+Once you fetch the data, you can connect to the database with the `cites_db()` command.
+The `cites_shipments()` command loads a remote `tibble` that is backed by the database but is not loaded into R. You can use this command to analyze CITES data without ever loading it into memory, gathering your results with the `dplyr` function `collect()`.
 For example:

 ``` r
 library(citesdb)